-Charlton James has worked as a professional actor in numerous theaters throughout the U.S., including The Shakespeare Theater, Alabama Shakespeare Festival, Syracuse Stage, Capitol Theater, Pioneer Memorial Theater, Salt Lake Shakespeare and the Utah Greek Festival.
-His principle stage roles have included Petruchio in The Taming of the Shrew, Shannon in The Night of the Iguana, The Visitor (Elvis) in Picasso at the Lapin Agile, Sylvius in As You Like It, Paul in A Lesson Before Dying, King Ferdinand in Loves Labours Lost, Eddie in Fool for Love, and Lee in True West.
-On television, Mr. James has also been featured as an actor on The Guiding Light and Touched by an Angel.
+Charlton James has worked as a professional actor in numerous theaters throughout the US including The Roundabout Theatre in NYC, The Shakespeare Theatre in Washington DC, Alabama Shakespeare Festival, Syracuse Stage, Capitol Repertory Theater, Pioneer Memorial Theater, Salt Lake Shakespeare, and the Utah Greek Festival.
+On television Mr. James has been featured as an actor on The Guiding Light and Touched by an Angel.

 Mr. James started his UNA teaching career as an adjunct professor before accepting a full-time faculty position in 2008.
 He currently teaches in the areas of stage and camera acting as well as voice, movement, script analysis and theatre appreciation.
 He was the 2011-2012 recipient of UNA’s Academic Affairs Outstanding Teaching Award and honored as a distinguished faculty member in 2012.

 At UNA he has directed Don't Drink the Water, The Diviners, Hamlet, Master Harold…and the Boys, Becky’s New Car, The Winter’s Tale, A Christmas Carol, and Night Mother.
 In 2012 Master Harold…and the Boys was selected as a showcased production at the Region 4, Kennedy Center American College Theatre Festival, and in 2013 he was awarded “Excellence in Directing” from KCACTF for the direction of Becky’s New Car.